sneha-sam1604/KDrama-Analysis/README.md

 ## Conclusion
 This analysis provided insights into the patterns and correlations within the K-Drama dataset.
 The findings can help understand viewer preferences and trends in the K-Drama industry.

-## Repository Contents
-- **Excel File**: Contains the cleaned and transformed dataset, pivot tables, and visualizations.
-- **ReadMe File**: Documentation of the project.